 Backing up & restoring iOS devices with iCloud

-Apple’s iCloud may be a terrific way to sync data between your iOS devices and computer, but the software is also coupled with an effortless way to back up the entirety of iOS whilst connected to a power source and Wi-Fi.
+Apple’s iCloud may be a terrific way to sync data between your iPhone, iPad and computer, but the software also offers an effortless way to back up your devices.
 Backed-up information includes everything from device settings, like your chosen wallpaper and app organization, to direct purchases from the App Store and text messages.
-Although it’s by no means necessary, it offers a quick and convenient way to completely restore an iOS device should you lose it or opt for an upgrade.

 How to back up to iCloud

-Step 2: Toggle on iCloud Backup — Scroll toward the bottom of the resulting menu and toggle on the iCloud Backup option to allow the software to automatically back up your camera roll, accounts, documents and setting when your device is plugged in, locked and connected to Wi-Fi.
+Step 2: Toggle on iCloud Backup — At the bottom of the iCloud page you’ll be able to toggle on the iCloud Backup option to allow the software to automatically back up your camera roll, accounts, documents, and settings when your device is plugged in, locked, and connected to Wi-Fi.
 Alternatively, tap the Back Up Now option to manually back up your device when connected via Wi-Fi.

 How to restore from iCloud

-Step 1: Start from the beginning — All new iOS devices sporting iOS 5 or later feature a setup assistant allowing you to restore your device from a backup.
+Step 1: Start from the beginning — All recent iOS devices offer a setup assistant that allows you to restore your device from a backup.
 However, if you’ve already opted out of restoring from iCloud during the initial setup process, you merely need to reset your device to its factory defaults to access the same setup assistant featured on new devices.
-To do so, tap the main Settings menu located on your device’s homescreen, followed by the General option located toward the middle of the resulting menu.
-Scroll down to the bottom of the General menu, tap the Reset option and select Erase All Content and Settings before tapping Erase iPhone to confirm.
+To do so, tap Settings > General > Reset > Erase All Contents and Settings.
+Tap Erase iPhone to confirm.
 If you have an older iPhone, your steps might vary a little, so be sure to check out our comprehensive guide if you’re having trouble.

-Step 2: Restore from backup — Once you’ve begun the initial setup assistant, you’ll be prompted to either setup a new device, restore from iCloud or restore from iTunes.
-Select Restore from iCloud Backup, enter the Apple ID corresponding to your iCloud account, and tap the blue Next button located in the upper-right corner.
-Afterward, tap the blue Agree button in the bottom-right corner — followed by the translucent Agree button in the pop-up window — and select your desired backup.
-If available, you’ll see the three most recent backups for each of the devices on which you’ve enabled iCloud Backup.
+Step 2: Restore from backup — Once you’ve begun the initial setup assistant, you’ll be prompted to either setup a new device, restore from iCloud, or restore from iTunes.
+Select Restore from iCloud Backup, enter the Apple ID corresponding to your iCloud account, and tap whichever option you’d like to use.
+If you chose iCloud backup, you’ll see the three most recent backups for each of the devices on which you’ve enabled iCloud Backup.

 Once chosen, the setup assistant will handle the rest.
-A progress bar will appear beneath indicating how long it will take download and install the iCloud backup, and when finished, your iOS device will reset and begin downloading the same version of any apps you had previously installed on the device.
-Enter the appropriate password when prompted and ensure you’re connected via Wi-Fi for downloads larger than 50MB.
+A progress bar will appear beneath indicating how long it will take download and install the iCloud backup, and when finished, your iPhone or iPad will reset and begin downloading the same version of any apps you had previously installed on the device.
+Enter the appropriate password when prompted and ensure you’re connected via Wi-Fi or your download could take a while.